heikowagner/generalized-semantic-regression/README.md

 # generalized-semantic-regression
-This release is a significant step forward, making it easier than ever to incorporate text fragments into various applications, such as insurance frequency and severity models, or other GLM-based models.
+RiskBERT is a significant step forward, making it easier than ever to incorporate text fragments into various applications, such as insurance frequency and severity models, or other GLM-based models.
 Feel free to explore and utilize RiskBERT for your text analysis needs.

+To learn more about the RiskBERT implementation read this article: https://www.thebigdatablog.com/generalized-semantic-regression-using-contextual-embeddings/

 Example:
 `pip install RiskBERT`